If you’re wondering whether you can lower your rent, the answer may be, surprisingly, yes in some situations.

-It may sound intimidating (or simply futile).
-But, with a little research and a well-thought-out approach, it may be possible to negotiate your monthly rent, and land a better deal.
+The prospect of bargaining down your rent may sound futile or intimidating.
+But, thanks to a little research and a well-planned approach, it may be possible to land a better deal.

-Your chances of successfully lowering your rent will likely depend on a number of factors, including the going rate of comparable rentals in your area, the value you present to your landlord, and the state of the rental market and economy in general.
+The odds of successfully lowering your rent will probably depend on a few factors, including how much comparable rentals in your area cost, the value you represent to your landlord, and the general state of the economy and the rental market.

-To reduce the awkwardness of bringing up the subject (because, yes, haggling can be uncomfortable), and increase your chances of sweetening your deal, you may want to try some of these smart negotiating techniques.
+To decrease the awkwardness of haggling and increase your ability to sweeten your deal, you may want to try one or more of these clever and effective negotiating techniques.

 The Benefits of Negotiating Rent